Skip to content

 Types

 Card types are more specific descriptions of card supertypes.
 They aren't explicitly listed on cards, but can be deduced from various aspects.
 They are treated like tags, meaning that a card can have multiple types at once (optionally ordered by their importance).
-If there are no specific types for a Pokémon or Trainer card, then the generic Pokémon or Trainer card types must be used as a fallback.
+If there are no specific types for a Pokémon or Trainer card, then the generic Pokémon or Trainer card types are used as a fallback.
 These fallback card types cannot be combined with other card types.
 For example, Pokémon and Ultra Beast aren't allowed to be used together.

 The stage of the Pokémon (e.g., Basic and Stage 1) isn't considered a card type, because it specifically relates to the evolution status of the Pokémon.
 It's defined separately as Pokémon stage.